lifsys/intelisys/README.md

 Intelisys is a powerful Python library that provides a unified interface for interacting with various AI models and services.
 It offers seamless integration with OpenAI, Anthropic, OpenRouter, and Groq, making it an essential tool for AI-powered applications.

-## New in Version 0.3.0
+## New in Version 0.3.1

-- Added support for multiple new AI providers including OpenAI, Anthropic, OpenRouter, and Groq
-- Introduced asynchronous methods for chat and response handling
-- Implemented template-based API calls with `template_chat` and `template_chat_async` methods
-- Added JSON mode support for compatible providers
-- Significantly refactored the `Intelisys` class for better performance and flexibility
-- Improved error handling and logging across the library
+- Enhanced error handling and retry mechanism for API calls
-- Enhanced API key management using 1Password Connect
+- Improved JSON parsing with fallback to safe_json_loads
+- Updated documentation for clearer usage instructions
+- Minor bug fixes and performance improvements

 ## Installation